 Okavango Delta, Botswana

 Xakanaxa Camp is situated within the Moremi Game Reserve, the central east area of the Okavango Delta.
 Towering riverine forests, open savannah, seasonal floodplains, permanent lagoons, rivers and the intricate channels of the Okavango Delta surround the camp.
-This makes for a varied habitat which ensures that the safari traveller has the opportunity to experience year-round boating and mokoro trips, as well as extensive game drives
+This makes for a varied habitat which ensures that the safari traveler has the opportunity to experience year-round boating and mokoro trips, as well as extensive game drives

 How to get there

 Maun is the gateway to the Okavango Delta, which is an 11-hour international flight to Johannesburg, followed by a 2-hour international flight.
 From there you will need a short flight (25-minutes) to get you to the Xakanaxa Airstrip, which is located a 15-minute drive from camp.